mougrim/php-logger/README.md

-This is a fork of Apache log4php logging library
+This is a fork of Apache log4php logging library.

-Main theme - light and fast library, with simple configuring If you want use classes without namespaces, see [mougrim/php-logger-old-interface](https://github.com/mougrim/php-logger-old-interface)
+Main theme - light and fast library, with simple configuring.

+If you want use classes without namespaces, see [mougrim/php-logger-old-interface](https://github.com/mougrim/php-logger-old-interface).

 [![Build Status](https://api.travis-ci.org/mougrim/php-logger.png)](https://travis-ci.org/mougrim/php-logger)